-- 63. NAEC re-alleges, as if fully set forth here, each and every allegation contained in the preceding paragraphs. - 64.
+- 69. NAEC re-alleges, as if fully set forth here, each and every allegation contained in the preceding paragraphs. - 70.
 NEPA requires federal agencies, including BLM, to take a "hard look" in an EA or an EIS at the consequences of a proposed major federal action prior to making a decision.
 See 42 U.S.C. § 4332(C)(i).
 NEPA requires that an agency assess the cumulative impacts of the proposed action together with the impacts of past, present, and reasonably foreseeable activities.
 40 C.F.R. § 1508.7.

-- 65. BLM failed to take a hard look at the potential direct, indirect, and cumulative impacts of the 2018 lease sale.
-BLM failed to conduct an adequate assessment of the environmental impacts of all past, present, and reasonably foreseeable activities on subsistence, wildlife, and other resources in and around the Reserve. - 66.
-BLM failed to take a hard look at new information that has become available since the adoption of the IAP or to provide a convincing statement of reasons as to why it was not required to prepare an EA or EIS in light of that new information. - 67.
-BLM failed to take a hard look at the impacts from the significant number of new developments and discoveries in and around the Reserve. - 68.
-BLM also failed to take a hard look at the potential direct, indirect, and cumulative impacts to subsistence and the need for additional mitigation measures, despite the fact that BLM found there were major impacts to subsistence from the GMT-1 decision and had adopted an RMS for the northeastern region of the Reserve to better address those and future impacts of development. - 69.
-BLM's decision to hold the 2018 lease sale and issue leases without first conducting an adequate assessment, through an EA or EIS, of the direct, indirect, and cumulative impacts was arbitrary, capricious, and not in accordance with the law and was without observance of the procedure required by NEPA, its implementing regulations, and the APA.
+- 71. BLM failed to take a hard look at the potential direct, indirect, and cumulative impacts of the 2019 lease sale.
+BLM failed to conduct an adequate assessment of the environmental impacts of this lease sale along with all past, present, and reasonably foreseeable activities on subsistence, wildlife, and other resources in and around the Reserve. - 72.
+BLM failed to take a hard look at relevant information that has become available since the adoption of the IAP or to provide a convincing statement of reasons as to why it was not required to prepare an EA or EIS in light of that new information. - 73.
+BLM failed to take a hard look at the impacts from the significant number of new developments and discoveries in and around the Reserve. - 74.
+BLM also failed to take a hard look at the potential direct, indirect, and cumulative impacts to subsistence and the need for additional mitigation measures, despite the fact that BLM found there were major impacts to subsistence from the GMT-1 decision and had adopted an RMS for the northeastern region of the Reserve to better address those and future impacts of development. - 75.
+BLM's decision to hold the 2019 lease sale and issue leases without first conducting an adequate NEPA analysis, through an EA or EIS, of the direct, indirect, and cumulative impacts of this lease sale was arbitrary, capricious, and not in accordance with the law and was without observance of the procedure required by NEPA, its implementing regulations, and the APA.
 5 U.S.C. § 706(2).